mcohen01/node-quickbooks/README.md

 <a name="findCompanyInfos" />
 #### findCompanyInfos(criteria, callback)

-Finds all CompanyInfos in Quickbooks, optionally matching the specified criteria
+Finds all CompanyInfos in QuickBooks, optionally matching the specified criteria

 __Arguments__